hisubram/mobilefoundation/jsonstore_code_examples.md

 });
 ```

-### Security - close access to all opened Collections for the current user
+### Security - close access to all opened Collections for the current user in Cordova
-{: #security-close-access-to-all-opened-collections-for-the-current-user }

 ```javascript
 WL.JSONStore.closeAll()